 - Soldering iron.
-Ideally electronics temperature controlled type.
-You do need a reasonable powered one (approx. 50W) for the track "thickening" at the end.

-- Solder.
-Thin-ish multi-core solder.

-- A "solder sucker" is useful when the soldering goes wrong !
+Ideally a high wattage, electronics temperature controlled type, this will reduce the likely hood of damage to the PCB.
+You do need a reasonable powered one (approx. 50W) for the track "thickening" at the end. - · Solder.
+Thin-ish multi-core solder. - A "solder sucker" is useful when the soldering goes wrong!

 - A length of "solder wick" can also be useful to remove excess solder.

 - Small side cutters.

 - Small pliers.

 - Screwdriver (cross head).

 - A "helping hand" and/or PCB support tool can be useful to hold the board while soldering.

 - A multi-meter to test the board.

-A 70 Amp fuse or 70 Amp current circuit breaker for testing.
+- A 70 Amp fuse or 70 Amp current circuit breaker for testing.